 Glaucoma usually occurs later in life, but it can happen at any age.
-Blacks and Hispanics are at greater risk of glaucoma than other populations, but glaucoma affects all races.
+The Black and Hispanic population are at greater risk of glaucoma than other populations, but glaucoma affects all races.

 Unfortunately, vision loss that already has occurred from glaucoma typically cannot be reversed.